Setup Supra CLI

 command to gain a simple understanding of the file system.
 The displayed configs

-directory is bind mounted to the supra_configs
+directory is bind mounted to the /supra/configs

 directory on your host machine.
 These directories are shared/linked between your host machine and the container.